 - Employ Professional Judgment and Continue Professional Development

-- Identify and participate in training to advance knowledge and skills
+- Identify and participate in trainings to advance knowledge and skills

 - Identify areas of interest and specialty to act as an agency resource.

-Participate in other training, committees, or special projects as directed.
+- Participate in other trainings, committees or special projects as directed.

 - Individual and systems advocacy